shreshthabasu/shreshthabasu/README.md

 I am a Graduate student doing my Masters in Robotics at the Robotics Institute in the University of Michigan - Ann Arbor.
-I am also currently working part time at Honda R&D Americas, LLC as a Student Associate in their vehicle-vehicle communication team.
+I am also currently working part time at Honda R&D Americas, LLC as a Student Associate and contribting to their sensor fusion stack.

-I am interested in Computer Vision and Deep Learning, especially in their role in robot perception.
+I am interested in robot perception.

 Prior to my studies at Michigan, I worked at Wipro Ltd. in the Robotics CTO team as a Senior Project Engineer.
 I was mainly involved in building solutions for robot decision making and task planning.
+I also did a summer internship at Refraction AI, where I worked on lane tracking.

 ## Projects